iluwatar/30-seconds-of-java/README.md

 [![Build status](https://api.travis-ci.org/iluwatar/30-seconds-of-java.svg?branch=master)](https://travis-ci.org/iluwatar/30-seconds-of-java)

-Inspired by [30 seconds of code](https://github.com/Chalarangelo/30-seconds-of-code), this is a collection of reusable tested Java code snippets that you can understand in 30 seconds or less.
+Inspired by [30 seconds of code](https://github.com/Chalarangelo/30-seconds-of-code), this is a collection of reusable tested Java 11 compatible code snippets that you can understand in 30 seconds or less.

 ## How to contribute
-Update the sample application with the snippet and add a test for it.
-After proving that it works update this README.md.
+Find an open issue that needs help at https://github.com/iluwatar/30-seconds-of-java/issues.

+For new snippets the general steps are
+ - Update `Library.java` with the new code snippet
+ - Add a test for the new code snippet in `LibraryTest.java`
+ - Finally insert the new snippet into this `README.md`
+ - Submit pull request against `master` branch

 ## Table of Contents